juju/docs/src/en/controllers-backup.md

 juju create-backup [--filename=FILENAME] [-m | --model] [--no-download]
 ```

 The `create-backup` command generates an archive file for the current
 environment, along with metadata about that file.
 Unless you issue the
-`--no-download` argument, the archive will be both stored on your state server
+`--no-download` argument, the archive will be both stored on your controller
 and downloaded to your client as a 'tar.gz' file.

 The backup name combines the date and time of a backup with a unique model